skyvers/Aged-care/_pages/ch4-bizlets.md

 Each document package can include declarations of actions, reports, views and the associated Bizlet file.
 The Bizlet file contains document-specific behaviours including overrides of default action behaviours and document bean lifecycle events.

-You can read more about Bizlet and Extension classes here - https://skyvers.github.io/skyve-dev-guide/bizlets/#bizlets
+You can read more about Bizlet and Extension classes in the [bizlet chapter](https://skyvers.github.io/skyve-dev-guide/bizlets/#bizlets) of the developer guide.

 ### Bizlet ResidentID

-First of all, let's show you how to create `ResidentBizlet` to customize the document as we want.
+First of all, let's show you how to create a Bizlet for the Resident document to customize the document behaviour.
+Skyve uses a naming convention to locate the Bizlet for a document, where it expects the bizlet to be named `<DocumentName>Bizlet`.
+So for our Resident document, we will be creating a `ResidentBizlet`.

 Right-click the `Resident` package and select `New`, then select `Class` in the sub-menu.